Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 TTR is very sensitive to document length.
 Too long, and documents taper off.
-There are only so many content words to be used in a document, eventually the highly repetitive function words will outnumber them.
+There are only so many content words to be used in a document, eventually the highly repetitive function words will catch up or potentially outnumber them.

 [source](https://medium.com/@rajeswaridepala/empirical-laws-ttr-cc9f826d304d)